List of Tom and Jerry video games: Game Boy games

-Sega game
+Sega games

-Based on the 1992 film of the same name, and released for Master System and Game Gear.
+In the Master System and Game Gear video game Tom and Jerry: The Movie, Tom adventurously chases Jerry.
+The video game for Sega Genesis Tom and Jerry: Frantic Antics! was based on the 1992 film of the same name.
+All three versions had completely different stages, but similar gameplay.

 Super NES game

-A Tom and Jerry video game was released for the Super NES by Hi Tech Expressions in April 1993 in the US and by Altron on June 25, 1993 in Japan.
+A Tom and Jerry video game was released for the Super NES by Hi Tech Expressions in April 1993 in the US and in December 1993 in Brazil, and by Altron on June 25, 1993 in Japan.
 The player controls Jerry, the mouse, as he traverses through four different themed worlds – a movie theater, a junkyard, a toy store, and a house.
 Tuffy is playable through second player.

 Jerry or Tuffy use marbles as weapons.
 At the end of each world, Jerry goes into a battle with Tom, the cat.

 Entertainment Weekly gave the game a B and wrote that "The competent yet often uninspired Hanna-Barbera cartoon series is now a competent yet often uninspired video game.
 In Tom & Jerry (Hi Tech Expressions, for Super NES), very small players may get a kick out of guiding mouse Jerry through nemesis Tom's none-too-wily traps."